-\emph{Critical path} is a sequence of computation overheads across stages that decides the overall execution time of a pipeline.
-To simplify, we assume the workloads are uniform among all stages here.
-As illustrated with the red dotted lines in Figure \ref{fig:pipetimeline}, the critical paths of 1F1B and early recomputation schedule are firmly pinned on the last stage.
-To shorten the critical path, we propose \emph{shifted critical path schedule} of Merak, a pipeline schedule shift down critical path by one pipeline stage.
-The schedule is based on the following two observations: (a) when combining 1F1B schedule and early recomputation of Gpipe, the recomputation in the last stage is redundant since the last stage only stores one activation; (b) the critical path could be transferred to the second to last pipeline stage when the last stage got less amount of computation.
-We drop the recomputation of the last stage, bring one forward pass computation of the second to last stage ahead and fill it into the bubble, and adjust the recomputation in the first two backward pass processes accordingly.
-This optimization could reduce the bubble time further to $3(s-2)T_m$, and the bubble ratio would be $\frac{3(s-2)}{4m}$.
+\emph{Critical path} is a sequence of computation overheads across stages that determines the overall execution time of a pipeline.
+For the sake of simplicity, we assumed that the workloads are uniform among all stages.
+As illustrated by the red dotted lines in Figure~\ref{fig:pipetimeline}, the critical paths of the 1F1B and early recomputation schedule are firmly pinned in the last stage.
+To shorten the critical path, we propose the \emph{shifted critical path schedule}, a pipeline schedule that shifts the critical path down by one pipeline stage.
+The schedule is based on the following observations: (a) when combining the 1F1B schedule and early recomputation of Gpipe, the recomputation in the final stage is redundant as the stage stores one activation, and (b) the critical path can be transferred to the penultimate pipeline stage when the final stage receives less computation.
+We drop the recomputation of the last stage, bring one FP computation of the penultimate stage ahead, fill it into the bubble, and adjust the recomputation in the first two BP processes accordingly.
+This optimization further reduces the bubble time to $3(s-2)T_m$, and the bubble ratio becomes $\frac{3(s-2)}{4m}$.

-Furthermore, a typical transformer based DNN model usually owns head layers that project the outputs from transformer blocks to a given task, such as question answering and sequence classification.
-Head layers stay in the final stage and would extend the critical path by damaging the balance of pipeline stages since transformer blocks are distributed evenly.
-But in shifted critical path schedule, the computation workload of the last stage is lighter and could adequately handle the extra calculations, the head layers are hardly possible to influence our critical path.
+Furthermore, a typical transformer-based DNN model has head layers that project the outputs from transformer blocks to a given task, such as question answering and sequence classification.
+The head layers stay in the final stage and extend the critical path by damaging the balance of the pipeline stages, as the transformer blocks are distributed evenly.
+But in the shifted critical path schedule, the computational workload of the final stage is lighter and can adequately handle extra calculations.
+Consequently, the head layers exert little influence on the critical path.

-\subsection{Stage-aware Recomputation}
+\subsection{Stage-Aware Recomputation}